Header image

 About me

 I'm an assistant professor in the Department of Psychology at the University of Toronto Mississauga.
-I do research on visual perception, with a focus on spatial vision, eye movements, and applied perception.
+I do research on visual perception, with a focus on individual differences, spatial vision, eye movements, and applied perception.

 Email: a.kosovicheva [at] utoronto.ca